The bell is ringing.

 Segwit was a workaround to expand the the one megabyte block limit.
 I have seen people claiming it was done to enable lightning, without explanation or evidence, but I can see no way in which it was needed to enable lightning.

 Please explain how it enables lightning, putting you on moderation till I see an explanation.
 I am inclined to believe you are completely ignorant about crypto currency, and are bitter because the Bitcoin Cash scams failed.
-I doubt you know what a lightning node is or of lightning channel is.
+I doubt you know what a lightning node is or what a lightning channel is.

 Bitcoin Cash was a scam because they made the same complaints about Bitcoin as you are using, but in fact they had no solution to these problems, and absolutely not the slightest interest in actually solving these problems.
 They just wanted to knock over the Bitcoin applecart in the hope of grabbing a few apples.
 None of the people involved in the Bitcoin Cash scam had any understanding of, nor any competence in, crypto currency.
 They were just ignorant idiots who figured bitcoin was a scam, and they could scam other people in the same way they thought bitcoin was scamming.
 They never had any real interest in crypto currency.